qzsf/ngTutorial/README.md

 ## Start Development server

-Run `ng serve` for a dev server.
+Run `ng serve` to start the dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The app will auto-reload as you edit the source files.